The Australian Government’s Environment Protection Reform Bills were passed by the Australian Parliament on Friday 28 November 2025.

 reduce duplication across different regulatory systems

-We are proposing that these supporting laws come into effect on 1 July 2026, rather than the default date of 1 December 2026.
+We are proposing that these supporting laws come into effect on 1 July 2026.

 1.1 National EPA powers and penalties